 - Make sure that the battery is installed correctly.
-For more information, see "Changing batteries" on page 149. - Make sure that the battery is fully recharged.
-For more information, see "Recharging the battery" on page 147. - Make sure that the battery is calibrated correctly.
-For more information, see "Recalibrating the battery" on page 148.
+For more information, see "Changing batteries" on page 147. - Make sure that the battery is fully recharged.
+For more information, see "Recharging the battery" on page 146.

 The battery seems to run down very quickly